-As of 10 March 2022, temporary protection is introduced in the Republic of Slovenia for persons displaced from Ukraine due to the military invasion by the Russian Armed Forces.
+As of 10 March 2022, temporary protection has been introduced in the Republic of Slovenia for persons displaced from Ukraine on or after 24 February 2022 due to the military invasion by the Russian Armed Forces.

 The following categories of persons residing in Ukraine before 24 February 2022 are eligible for temporary protection:

 - citizens of Ukraine,

 - stateless persons and third-country nationals who are not citizens of Ukraine and who were granted international protection or other equivalent national protection in Ukraine,

 - family members of the persons referred to in the first and second indents of this paragraph,